vartagg/konf/README.rst

 :ValidationError: Raises when data from config file doesn't match to the ``type_or_validator`` arg

-:IncompleteConfig: Raises after trying to get variable that not contained in a config file
+:IncompleteConfigError: Raises after trying to get variable that not contained in a config file

 :ReadError: Raises when config file can't be read